Skip to main content

 Andy and Shiv stopped four times between Melbourne and Sydney, for a total charging time of 1 hour and 10 minutes – two 10-minute stops, one 20-minute stop and one 30-minute stop when they had lunch.
 The total cost for all these charges was $71.
 Both Andy and Shiv agreed that the relative cost when comparing to doing the same trip in a petrol car is very appealing, and the regular stops made the drive more pleasant.

-“Having four planned stops on a nine-hour drive was actually quite pleasant and kept us fresh in my opinion.
-When you’re in a petrol car, you see the service station coming up and you're like, ‘Oh, I'll wait for the next one.’
-And then you end up overextending yourself because the next one is 50km down the road,” Shiv says.
+“Having four planned stops on a nine-hour drive was actually quite nice and kept us fresh, in my opinion.
+When you’re in a petrol car, you might see the service station coming up and you're like, ‘Oh, I'll wait for the next one.’
+And then you end up overextending yourself because the next one may be 50km down the road,” Shiv says.

 "The location and environment of the charging stations were also a great experience,” he added.
 “Our stop at Euroa was surprisingly picturesque and not at all what I was expecting.”